 Not all OpenStack instances will be booted from Horizon, of course; it’s very common to boot an instance from the command line, and the OpenStack Compute (Nova) CLI does provide the –key-name parameter to enable you to add an existing key pair to an instance as it boots.
 (Note that you must add the key to the cluster first.)

-Still, for users who prefer to use the OpenStack Dashboard instead, it’s convenient to be able to create and add a key pair directly through Horizon.
+Still, for users who prefer to use the OpenStack Dashboard instead, it’s convenient to be able to create and add a key pair directly through Horizon and its robust API.
+In OpenStack, change key pair operations can also be done.